-Syracuse is a city with a rich history of African American culture.
+Syracuse, New York is a city with a rich history of African American culture.
 From early abolitionists and the Underground Railroad to the 15th Ward and the city’s resurgence of the Salina St. corridor.
-Read on to discover how you can explore Black History in Syracuse all year round.
+Read on to discover how you can explore Black History in Syracuse and Onondaga County all year round.

 Walk through History